-A PostgreSQL cluster is one or more database hosts that replication can be configured between.
+PostgreSQL clusters are one or more database hosts that replication can be configured between.
 Replication is enabled by default in any cluster consisting of more than one host: the master host accepts write requests, synchronously duplicates changes in the primary replica, and does it asynchronously in all the others.

-When using network drives, you can request any number of hosts (from one to the limits of the current quota).
+When using network drives, you can request any number of hosts (from one to the current quota limit).

 When using SSDs, you can create at least three replicas along with the cluster (a minimum of three replicas is required to ensure fault tolerance).
 If the available folder resources are still sufficient after creating a cluster, you can add extra replicas.